For more information contact Andrea Schreier: email@example.com

 We are working with Marcel Holyoak, a VELB expert, to develop genetic and statistical methods to improve VELB survey protocols.
 Our role is to develop one or more DNA barcodes that can determine whether beetle frass collected from exit holes originated from VELB or CELB.
 More accurate identification of VELB exit holes will reduce surveying errors and will refine our knowledge of VELB and CELB ranges.
 In particular, we are interested in better defining areas of potential range overlap between the subspecies.

 To develop these diagnostic markers, we are relying on the few VELB and CELB museum specimens that have been collected in the past few decades.
-So far we have received specimens of both subspecies generously loaned to us by the UC Riverside Entomology Research Museum and UC Davis Bohart Museum of Entomology.
+So far we have received specimens of both subspecies generously loaned to us by the UC Riverside Entomology Research Museum, UC Davis Bohart Museum of Entomology and the California Academy of Sciences.
 We have validated a protocol for non-invasive DNA extraction from these valuable specimens and are currently identifying candidate loci that may be used as barcodes to distinguish between the subspecies.

 VELB and CELB specimens on loan from the UC Riverside Research Museum of Entomology (photo by Alisha Goodbla)

-Project Personnel: Alisha Goodbla, Melinda Baerwald, and Andrea Schreier
+Project Personnel: Alisha Goodbla, Melinda Baerwald, Ravi Nagarajan, and Andrea Schreier

 Marcel Holyoak, Department of Environmental Science and Policy, UC Davis